logo

 Beneficiary (Contingent): Contingent beneficiaries, or secondary beneficiaries, are those named to receive the insurance proceeds if no primary beneficiary is alive at the time of your death.

 Coinsurance: Once you meet the plan’s deductible, we share the cost for your medical expenses through coinsurance.
-For example, in the Blue and Gold Plans, you pay 10% of the total cost for seeing a provider in the Cigna network.
+For example, in the Blue and Gold plans, you pay 10% of the total cost for seeing a provider in the Cigna network.
 Children’s Mercy pays the remaining 90%.

 Deductible: This is the amount you pay before your medical plan starts paying benefits.
 You can use the money in your Health Reimbursement Account (HRA) or Health Savings Account (HSA) to help pay your deductible.